alakajam-team/alakajam/README.md

 > (*) If npm fails to install `sqlite3`, retry with flag `--build-from-source`.

-## Available commands
+## All npm commands

 ### Recommended for development

 * `npm start` Launches the server for development.
-Every TypeScript change will trigger a server restart. (based on ts-node-dev)
+Every TypeScript change will trigger a server restart. (based on [ts-node-dev](https://www.npmjs.com/package/ts-node-dev))
-* `npm run start:refresh` Alternative that also refreshes the browser automatically after editing templates/CSS/client-side scripts. (based on tsc + browser-refresh)
-* `npm run start:debug` Launches the server in debug mode.
-Prefer using the embedded debugger of your code editor (see example for VSCode further below).
 * `npm run lint` Checks your code for errors, and fixes the most obvious ones.
-Run `githooks/install.sh` to trigger validation automatically before committing.
+Tip: run `githooks/install.sh` to trigger the lint before your commits instead.
+* `npm run build:client` and `build:css` Builds the client Typescript and CSS respectively.
+Append ` -- -w` to those for watch mode.
+They are only useful if you set `DEBUG_DISABLE_STARTUP_BUILD: false` for faster launch times.

 ### Automated tests